sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 <div style="text-align:left">Set expectations:</div>

+- _Use these templates for contributions_
 - _We usually respond within 48 hours_
-- _We don't take contributions at this point, but happy to have you submit suggestions_
+- _We don't take contributions at this point, but we welcome suggestions_
-- _Use these templates for contributions_

 Note: